 Students are expected to attend all sessions of classes for which they are enrolled.
 Excessive absences may result in being dropped from classes.
 However, the student is responsible for dropping classes they have stopped attending in order to avoid penalties.
 Per Los Rios Board policy (P-2222), any student who is a no-show on the first day of class can be dropped by the instructor.

-•· The college finds that the student's most recent previous grade is, at least in part, the result of extenuating circumstances.
-Extenuating circumstances are verified cases of accidents, illness, or other circumstances beyond the student's control.
+•· The college finds that the student's most recent previous grade is, at least in part, the result of extenuating circumstances (defined as verified cases of accident, illness or other circumstances beyond the student's control).
 This is a one-time exception.